eva5covergence/eva5_internal_discussion_docs/session7_assignment_discussion/modularisation_implementation.md

 **Issues on google collab that to be fixed:**

-Unable to see Tqdm progress and other print statements on ipynb, unable capture tqdm progress in logs Unable to see plotted graphs add more logging statements wherever it is needed
+- Unable to see Tqdm progress and other print statements on ipynb, unable capture tqdm progress in logs
+- Unable to see plotted graphs
+- Add more logging statements wherever it is needed
+- Check any other issues while executing
+- Session7 specific assignment

 **Later pending parts:**

-Unit tests
+- Unit tests
-Add docstrings and Documentation
+- Add docstrings and Documentation
-CICD pipelines
+- CICD pipelines